-Despite the strides we make in tackling the pandemic —in testing, vaccinating, and driving down cases — the impact of COVID-19 is not coming to an end.
+Despite the strides we make in tackling the pandemic — in testing, vaccinating, and driving down cases — the impact of COVID-19 is not coming to an end.
 We are now in a COVID decade.
-The social, economic and cultural effects of the pandemic will cast a long shadow into the future, as well as exposing areas of strength, residence, creativity and innovation.
+The social, economic and cultural effects of the pandemic will cast a long shadow into the future, as well as expose areas of strength, resilience, creativity and innovation.
 These can emerge differently across places, and along different time courses, for individuals, communities, regions, nations and the UK as a whole.

 The sooner we begin to understand these effects, the better placed we will be to address them.